Racer159/jackal/adr/0020-package-sources.md

 type PackageSource interface {
     // LoadPackage loads a package from a source.
     //
-    // For the default sources included in Zarf, package integrity (checksums, signatures, etc.) is validated during this function
+    // For the default sources included in Jackal, package integrity (checksums, signatures, etc.) is validated during this function
-    // and expects the package structure to follow the default Zarf package structure.
+    // and expects the package structure to follow the default Jackal package structure.
     //
-    // If your package does not follow the default Zarf package structure, you will need to implement your own source.
+    // If your package does not follow the default Jackal package structure, you will need to implement your own source.
     LoadPackage(*layout.PackagePaths) error
     // LoadPackageMetadata loads a package's metadata from a source.
     //